restfulapi/restful-api/README.md

 ###Representing associations where conventions cannot be used.
 What happens when you are adding restful APIs to a legacy system, where domain class names do not represent singularized versions of the resource name?
 For example, consider a class Thing with a field customer that is a 1-1 association to an instance of the LegacyCustomer class.

-We have decided that LegacyCustomer will be exposed as the 'customers' resource, but when the declarative marshaller marshallers the customer class as a short object, we will get:
+We have decided that LegacyCustomer will be exposed as the 'customers' resource, but when the declarative marshaller marshalls the customer class as a short object, we will get:

     customer:{"_link":"/legacy-customers/15"}